-What it Means to Receive the CP 501 Notice from the IRS and What You Must Do
+What it means to Receive the CP 501 Notice from the IRS and What You Must Do.

 I received a CP 501, what should I do next?

 If you receive one of these notices, then simply pay the balance that is due.
 The letter comes with an enclosed envelope so you can easily send the IRS a check.
-Once the IRS receives your check and the most is posted, the balance that you had will be cleared.
+Once the IRS receives your check and the mail is posted, the balance that you had will be cleared.

 When is the best time to respond to the IRS about a CP 501?

 Because every day that you do not pay, penalties will be added to your current balance, it is imperative to get in contact with the IRS promptly after receiving this notice.
 You can either send in the full balance payment immediately, or you can phone the IRS to converse about other payment options available.

 I am suffering from a financial hardship and I cannot pay the taxes mentioned in the CP 501?